Long Man of Wilmington: 20th and 21st centuries

 In 1925, the site of the Long Man was given to the Sussex Archaeological Trust (now the Sussex Archaeological Society) by the Duke of Devonshire.
 During the Second World War it was painted green to avoid it being used as a landmark by German aircraft.

 The 1993 book, The Druid Way by Sussex author Philip Carr-Gomm, drew attention to the supposed significance of the Long Man as a sacred site for the modern world.

 At dawn on May Day, the Long Man Morris Men dance at the foot of the Long Man.
 The Long Man plays host to neo-pagan rituals on Sundays closest to the eight Pagan Festivals through the year.

 In 2007, the site was used in television fashion show Trinny & Susannah Undress the Nation.
 Trinny Woodall, Susannah Constantine and 100 women gave the Long Man a temporary female form by using their bodies to add pigtails, breasts and hips.
 The women created the effect by lying down in white boiler suits to make shapes.
 ITV were given permission for the event by Sussex Archaeological Society and that they took "the utmost care ... to protect this historical site".
 The hillside chalk carving was not permanently changed or affected.
 However the scene prompted twenty-two Neo-Pagans to protest at the site during filming.
 The Long Man is claimed as 'sacred' by the Council of British Druid Orders, who said the 'stunt' would "dishonour an ancient Pagan site of worship".
-The owners, Sussex Archaeological Society, later apologised for any offence caused to any "individuals or groups" by the filming.
+The owners, Sussex Archaeological Society, later apologised for offence caused to any "individuals or groups" by the filming.

-Overnight, on 17/18 June 2010 a giant phallus was painted on the Long Man rivalling that of the Cerne Abbas Giant.
-Observed by locals it appeared that a football pitch marker or similar object was used to paint the phallus.
+Overnight, on 17/18 June 2010 a giant phallus was painted on the Long Man, rivalling that of the Cerne Abbas Giant.
+It appeared that a football pitch marker or similar object was used to paint the phallus.
 On 16 October 2015, anti-fracking protesters added the words "FRACK OFF!" above the Long Man, in protest against fracking being approved in the area.
 The words were removed quickly and were believed to have been made out of tarpaulin.
 On 27 January 2021, during the COVID-19 pandemic, a face mask was painted on to the Long Man.